matolks/course-scheduler/README.md

 ### Scheduling Logic

-Students are assigned one of two scheduling statuses:
+Students are assigned one of two statuses:

 - `"s"` — scheduled
 - `"w"` — waitlisted

 If a class is full, the student is placed on the waitlist.
-When a scheduled student drops the class, the earliest waitlisted student is automatically promoted into the open seat.
+When a scheduled student drops the class, the earliest waitlisted student is automatically promoted.

 ---